dehypnosis/leaderboard/README.md

 - Build tool: Typescript v4.0.3
 - Test tool: Jest v26.5.2 (ts-jest v26.4.1)

-The application can be run on any local environment which is compatible to above.
+The application can be run on any local environment which is compatible to the above.
-But for your convenience, Build, Test and Run commands have been fully dockerized.
+But for the convenience, it is fully dockerized.

 - Docker v19.03.13